irfan-fadhlurrahman/elt-pipeline-on-gcp/README.md

 ```

 ## Further Improvement
-* Use python venv instead conda to create a virtual environment.
+* Use python venv instead conda to create a virtual environment
-* Add Makefile.
+* Add Makefile
-* Add CI/CD test.
+* Add CI/CD test
-* Create a dashboard metrics in PipeRider.
+* Create a dashboard metrics in PipeRider